-The Tanzania Bureau of Standards (TBS) is the national standard-setting body for Tanzania.
-TBS is mandated to monitor quality control of most products and to promote standardization.

-The main regulations against which TBS evaluates U.S. exports are available at the TBS website and are listed below:
+TBS is the national standard-setting body for the Tanzania mainland.
+TBS is mandated to implement quality measures for food products of all descriptions and to promote standardization in industry and commerce.
+The main regulations against which TBS evaluates U.S. exports are available on the TBS website and listed below:

 - 1. The Standards (Certification) Regulations, 2009. - 2.
-The Standards (Tested Products) Regulations,2009. - 3.
-The Standards (Compulsory Batch Certification of Imports) Regulations, 2009. - 4.
-The Finance Act, 2020.
+The Standards (Tested Products) (Amendments) Regulations, 2021. - 3.
+The Standards (Compulsory Batch Certification of Imports) Regulations, 2021. - 4.
+The Finance Act, 2021. - 5.
+The Standards (Recall, Seizure And Disposal Of Product) Regulations, 2021 - 6.
+The Standards (Fees) Regulations, 2021.